Mzuzu to Nkhata Bay: Traversing down the M5

-Nkhata Bay boma overlooks the lake and the bay.
+Nkhata Bay boma overlooks the Lake Malawi and Nkhata Bay jetty.
 It is a bit of a tight squeeze and very busy!
 The bay itself is rather underwhelming and clearly has a waste disposal problem, something someone needs to get on top of.
-There a number of lodges in the town but we we had a pristine beach to get to.
+There a number of lodges in the town but we had a pristine beach to get to.

 The white boat has some graffiti “Am not dead am just sick”.